-We plan topics of learning that will excite and motivate the children.
-The children learn a wide range of vocabulary in each of the subject areas which is progressive and can be found in the Knowledge Organisers.
+The children learn a wide range of vocabulary in each of the subject areas which is progressive and can be found in the Knowledge Organisers below.

 End of Year Expectations

-At the end of year 1 we aim that pupils will be achieving the end of year expectations that are outlined on the school website.
+At the end of Year One we aim that pupils will be achieving the end of year expectations that are outlined on the school website.

 The children will also complete a statutory phonics assessment called the ‘Phonics Screening’ in June.
 During this screening your child is required to read 40 words.
 Some are real words and some are pseudo words.
 They are required to sound and blend these words.
 The results of the Phonics Screening will be sent home with your child’s end of year report.

 We know that a child’s parents are their first and most important teachers, and we want to continue to work in partnership with you to ensure your child is as successful as they can be.
 We endeavour to provide home learning opportunities for the children that are motivating, giving parents the chance to be an integral part of their child’s education.

 Children will have homework set online each Friday to be returned to school on the following Wednesday.
 The homework is available online in the ‘Our Children’ section on the School Website.
 If you have any questions regarding this, please contact your child’s class teacher who will be more than happy to help.